Video Automation: 3 Ways to Automate your Video Creation

 Check out this 7-minute tutorial to get started right away.

 Every workflow starts with a trigger, which is a specific event that initiates the automation.
-This could involve various actions, such as publishing a new blog post or article, adding new data to your Google Sheet or Airtable document, or even occurring at specific times every day.
-This dynamic data can then be easily connected to your template, and Creatomate will automatically generate a video for you.
+This could be actions like publishing a new blog post or article, adding data to your Google Sheet or Airtable document, or even setting it to occur at specific times each day.
+This dynamic data is then mapped to your template, allowing Creatomate to automatically generate a video for you.

-πŸ‘‰ How to Automatically Turn Blogs and Articles into Videos using AI
+👉 How to Automatically Turn Blogs and Articles into Videos

 3. Using code

-Creatomate's API provides the most flexible method for automatically generating videos.
-Developers and people with programming skills and API familiarity can integrate with the REST API to add video generation capability to their own software, applications, and scripts.
-The API can be invoked by programming languages such as Node.js, PHP, Ruby, and Python.
+The API provides the most flexibility for automatically generating videos.
+Developers and those familiar with programming can seamlessly integrate video generation into their software, applications, and scripts.
+Creatomate's REST API is accessible through languages like JavaScript, PHP, Ruby, Python, and more.

 Check out this quick guide to get started with the API.

 Generating videos using the API is as straightforward as sending a single POST request.
-Within this request, you provide the template ID along with the text, images, and video clips you wish to insert.
-In return, you'll receive a URL where you can access the generated video.
+Within this request, you provide the template ID along with the text, images, and other dynamic content you wish to insert.
+In return, you'll receive a URL where you can find the generated video.

 Conclusion